piku235/JungiThemeBundle/Resources/doc/installation.md

             # the rest things
 ```

-**IMPORTANT**

-> Remember that if you're setting a fallback theme resolver should always return a theme name for the request

 **NOTE**

-> In this step I have only presented the minimal configuration.
-For more go to the [Configuration](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/configuration.md)
-> chapter.
+> Remember one thing when setting a fallback theme resolver.
+The set fallback theme resolver should always return
+> a theme name for the request

 Final
 -----